mitchelloharawild/talk-pruning-graphs/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# ISF2023: Reconciliation of structured time series forecasts with graphs
+# ISF2024: Feature based graph pruning for improved forecast reconciliation

 <!-- badges: start -->
 <!-- badges: end -->

-Slides and notes for a talk at the 44th International Symposium on Forecasting (30th June - 3rd July 2023) in Dijon, France.
+Slides and notes for a talk at the 44th International Symposium on Forecasting (30th June - 3rd July 2024) in Dijon, France.

 <!-- A recording of this presentation is available on YouTube here: <https://www.youtube.com/watch?v=FBM-nEbeHTw> -->
 <!-- [![](preview.jpg)](https://www.youtube.com/watch?v=FBM-nEbeHTw) -->